-The Class 10 Chapter 7 Human Eye and the colourful world, discusses in detail the structure and function of the human eye.
+AP Class 10 Physical Science Chapter 7 Human Eye and Colourful World, discusses in detail the structure and function of the human eye.
 Learning this topic can be interesting.

 Structure of Human Eye

 - The front portion of the eye is sharply curved and is covered by a transparent protective membrane known as the ‘cornea’.

 - A place filled with a liquid known as the aqueous humour, behind the cornea, consist of a crystalline lens that is responsible for the image formation.

 - Between the lens and the aqueous humour, a muscular diaphragm known as the ‘iris’ that consist of a small hole in it called pupil is present.
 It is responsible for controlling the amount of light entering the eye.